Incontinence - Treatment

 Preserving nursing home residents’ hygiene and dignity in the process are also important for those who suffer from incontinence.
 Improper incontinence care, due to deficient personnel levels at the nursing facility, does not only result in great discomfort for the resident but can also lead to serious complications like sever skin degradation leading to decubitus ulcers and increased susceptibility to infection.

-If a nursing home has failed to properly treat your loved one’s incontinence, leading them to develop pressure sores or other harmful side effects, please contact the Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi today.
+If a nursing home has failed to properly treat your loved one’s incontinence, leading them to develop pressure sores or other harmful side effects, please contact the Los Angeles nursing home and assisted living neglect lawyers at Yeroushalmi Law today.
 Our team of attorneys will discuss your situation in a free consultation to see how we can best help to end the suffering of your loved one and fight to ensure that his or her rights are honored and respected.